kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Introduction.markdown

 **Optimization:** Agents choose the best (or most desirable) option among all the options that are available to them.

-For instance, in the standard consumer problem, we assume that each person purchases the most desirable basket of goods that he can afford with his income level.
+For instance, in the standard consumer problem, we assume that each person purchases the most desirable bundle of goods that he can afford with his income level.

+Of course, this optimizing postulate does not fully reflect how people and firms behave in practice.
+Many cognitive limitations impede us to behave in such an ideal way.
+Through the years, many different behavioral models have being proposed to contemplate these limitations.
+Nevertheless, the optimizing behavior model is a great starting point to understand behavior and this model is still used in various applications.

 **Equilibrium:** In a market context, prices keep adjusting until demand equals supply.